 The role of the Finance Department is to provide financial stewardship of the City of Nanaimo's financial assets.
 It provides financial reporting and control and is responsible for the implementation of financial management policies that ensure the City is able to meet Council's future service expectations.
 Financial information is provided by Finance to the public, Council, media and other City departments.
 There are five divisions within the department:

 Financial Systems & Reporting is responsible for the City's financial systems.
 This includes the SAP ERP system for all financial, purchasing and human resource information, and the Tempest property management system.
-The section also does the Annual Municipal Report and develops management reporting for internal use.
+The section also develops management reporting for internal use.

 The Revenue Section is responsible for billing, collecting money and maintaining records for properties, business licenses and dog licenses.